Religion and the City

 Approximately 10 lectures (20 hours)

-- A review of one of the books from the compulsory reading list (ca. 1200 words).
+A review of one of the books from the compulsory reading list (up to 750 words).

 Compulsory requirements of this course are valid for a duration of two semesters; the teaching semester when approved, and the following semester.

-- A mid-term essay of 2500 words.
+- A mid-term essay of up to 3000 words.
 Date of delivery and topic will be announced on Mitt UiB

 The take-home examination counts for 50%, the mid-term essay for 50% of the final course grade